waves_logo Docs

 # Managing Data

 It is recommended to store the blockchain state as well as node configuration on the host side.
-Consider using Docker volumes (opens new window) mapping to map host directories inside the container.
+Consider using Docker volumes mapping to map host directories inside the container.

 Example:

-• Create directories to store Waves data with the following commands:
+• Create directories on the host to store Waves data:

 mkdir -p /docker/waves